THE SHARED PROSPERITY PARTNERSHIP

 2021 Webinar Series Available for replay

 As states, cities and counties across the country began to tap their share of the unprecedented federal dollars intended to incentivize national recovery, the Shared Prosperity Partnership conducted a speaker series: Spending for Equity: How the American Rescue Plan Act and other federal funds can support inclusive economies.
 These discussions provided expert analysis and commentary on ARPA and other federal dollars and show how community organizations and local governments are breaking with the status quo to spend these funds in more equitable and inclusive ways.
+Watch Event RecordingsThe strength of American cities – and the nation as a whole – depends on generating inclusive growth for people of all races, ethnicities, and incomes.

 Yet even in our most economically vibrant cities, not all residents are benefiting from or contributing to that growth, resulting in stark racial and economic disparities that are even more extreme in distressed communities.